-John Newton’s hymn ‘Amazing Grace’ is probably the best-known hymn in the English language; it is sung at funerals and football games, and someone has suggested that the words of its first verse are familiar to more people than the words of the national anthem!
-Newton saw the hymn as his own story.
+To John Newton, this was his own story.
 He had spent the early years of his life as a sailor and a slave trader.
 He had lived in complete disregard for God’s commandments, not only abandoning his own faith but also trying to undermine the faith of others.
 But gradually the Gospel message had broken into his life.
-A two-week long storm at sea became the catalyst for the beginning of his conversion, and eventually in his late thirties he became an Anglican minister and a preacher of the very Gospel he had once tried to discredit.
-He felt a real affinity with Saint Paul; he had been the chief of sinners, but God in his grace had forgiven him and made him a preacher of the Gospel to others.
+A two-week long storm at sea became the catalyst for the beginning of his conversion, and eventually in his late thirties he became a Church of England minister and a preacher of the very Gospel he had once tried to discredit.
+He felt that, like Saint Paul, he had been ‘the chief of sinners’, but God in his grace had forgiven him and made him a preacher of the Gospel to others.

-There was a strict etiquette about such meals.
+There was a strict etiquette about these formal meals.
 As each guest came in, the host would greet him with a kiss of peace.
 As the feet of the guests would be dirty and tired from the dusty roads, the host would ensure that water was provided and the servants would wash their feet.
 Olive oil might also be given to anoint the heads of the guests.
 These were the unwritten laws of hospitality; these were the ways the hosts would show respect and honour for their guests.
 Luke does not let us in on the secret yet, but later on in the story he will tell us that none of this had been done for Jesus.
-His host, while inviting him to this meal, had also given him a public snub by not honouring him as he would an ordinary guest.
+Simon had invited Jesus to this meal, but had then given him a public snub by not honouring him as he would an ordinary guest.

 The NRSV translates verse 37 ‘And a woman in the city, who was a sinner, having learned that he was eating in the Pharisee’s house…’ One commentator thinks this should be translated as ‘a woman who was known in the city as a sinner’.
 ‘Sinner’ here would have meant at least that she had lived a promiscuous life, if not that she was actually a prostitute.